bitmark-inc/docs/pages/bitmark-references/bitmark-sdk/account.md

 There are two formats for exporting an account: **seed** and **recovery phrase**, both of which store all the required information to instantiate an account.

-Both the seed and the recovery phrase can be used to derive the original private key of an account, so it is critical to keep them stored securely.
+Both the seed and the recovery phrase can be used to derive the original private key of an account, so it is critical to store them securely.

 ### Exporting a seed